jstrieb/github-stats/README.md

-Using the `github-stats` CLI (available on the [releases](https://github.com/jstrieb/github-stats/releases/latest) page) to run locally, you can dump raw statistics data to a JSON file using the `--json-output-file` command line argument.
+Using the `github-stats` CLI (available on the [releases](https://github.com/jstrieb/github-stats/releases/latest) page) to run locally, you can dump raw statistics data to a JSON file using the `--json-output-file` command-line argument.
 Then, you can import the JSON file into your programming language of choice and start analyzing.

 My preference is to use [`jq`](https://github.com/jqlang/jq) from the command line.
-The command line examples below assume the JSON file is stored in `stats.json`.
+The command-line examples below assume the JSON file is stored in `stats.json`.

 ### List all

 List all repositories, sorted with most-viewed at the bottom.

 ``` bash
 jq '.repositories | sort_by(.views) | del(.[].languages)' stats.json